IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jul/2018-07-17-prototyping-with-rx.md

 It's time to ask domain expert what should happen in this situation.
 One possible answer is to repeat the dispatch process a few times and return error response if we cannot fulfill the order.
 Search and Filter components share retry logic.
 It might be a sign that we need to extract it into a separate component.
-Let's try it out.
+We can easily validate this assumption implementing it in our prototype.

-The high-level diagram will look a bit different now:
+The high-level diagram will look a bit different:

 ![alt text](https://bit.ly/2NmQhB3?style=centered "dispatch flow")

-Redispatch component won't differ too much from the others:
+Redispatch is just another Java object:

 {% gist 71da610f78cfc720497dbd8945b7766f %}

-And the final test will look as follows:
+The test will look as follows:

 {% gist 2c21c5be16fb6915ff18d000d0df8c1f %}